Rams seek to end 7-game regular-season skid to 49ers - WHIZ News

 KEY MATCHUP: 49ers TE George Kittle vs. Rams S Taylor Rapp and Nick Scott.
 Los Angeles has actually limited Kittle recently, totaling seven grabs for 34 yards in the past two meetings after he had been averaging 98.3 yards with five touchdowns in the previous seven.
 But with injuries to the San Francisco receiving group, he should be a bigger part of the game plan, testing Rapp and Scott in coverage.

-KEY INJURIES: San Francisco WR Deebo Samuel (hamstring) will be questionable this week. … Niners FB Kyle Juszczyk (finger) and DT Arik Armstead (foot, ankle) are expected to be sidelined. … CB Jason Verrett (knee) was activated from the PUP list this week and could play for the 49ers. … Rams C Brian Allen (knee) is set to return after missing the past five games. … WR Van Jefferson (knee) could make his season debut. … RB Darrell Henderson Jr. (illness) missed practice Wednesday.
+KEY INJURIES: San Francisco WR Deebo Samuel (hamstring), FB Kyle Juszczyk (finger) and DT Arik Armstead (foot, ankle) are all out. … Niners FB Kyle Juszczyk (finger) and DT Arik Armstead (foot, ankle) are expected to be sidelined. … CB Jason Verrett (knee) was activated from the PUP list this week and could play for the 49ers. … Rams C Brian Allen (knee) is set to return after missing the past five games. … WR Van Jefferson (knee) will make his season debut. … RB Darrell Henderson Jr. (illness) will play despite missing practice Wednesday.

 SERIES NOTES: San Francisco has won seven straight meetings in the regular season. … The 49ers are 2-1 at SoFi Stadium, having lost the NFC championship game 20-17 to the Rams on Jan.
 30. … San Francisco has won five of six regular-season games in Los Angeles since the Rams moved back in 2016. … Los Angeles has never shut out San Francisco, something the 49ers have done nine times.
 The most recent instance was a 28-0 win in 2016.